onap/vnfrqts-requirements/docs/Chapter5.rst

 ~~~~~~~~~~~~~~

 Name is an OpenEOMP Orchestration parameter; the value is provided to
-the Heat template by OpenECOMP.
+the Heat template by ONAP.

 VM names (hostnames) for assignment to VM instances must be passed to
 Heat templates either as